-Appoint a COVID-19 lead for the co-ordination of activities within a dental service, training, preparation and implementation of SOPs and any subsequent revisions to guidance.
-Ensure communication with the dental team and regular communication with any other parts of the local UDC system as necessary (eg the commissioning team or collaborating services).
+Appoint a COVID-19 lead for the co-ordination of activities within a dental service, training, preparation and implementation of SOPs and any subsequent revisions to guidance, and implementation of any national or regional guidance with respect to outbreak control measures (including lockdown) where necessary.
+Ensure communication with the dental team and regular communication with any other parts of the local UDC system as necessary (e.g. the commissioning team or collaborating services).